International Entrepreneur Rule

 Q. What is the minimum amount that USCIS considers a significant investment of capital?

-A. The start-up entity must have received a qualified investment of at least $264,147 from one or more qualified investors within 18 months immediately preceding the filing of your Form I-941.
+A. The startup entity must have received a qualified investment (at least $311,071 as of Oct.
+1, 2024) from one or more qualified investors within 18 months immediately preceding the filing of your Form I-941.

 A bank loan or personal loan that is not convertible into equity would typically not meet the regulatory definition of “qualified investment.”